Talents And Spiritual Gifts

 Back To The Future

-Now the DeLorean was a pretty cool car in and of itself but this particular Delorean DMC-12 was a one-of-kind Space Time Continuum DeLorean equipped with a Flux Capacitor!
+Now the DeLorean was a pretty cool car in and of itself, but this particular DeLorean DMC-12 was a one-of-a-kind Space-Time Continuum DeLorean equipped with a flux capacitor.
 Ha!

-In actuality, no amount of daydreaming about time travel or escaping into the world of movie entertainment can erase or change the events or choices we’ve made in the past; even the events that were not in our control, but we wish we could change in some way.
+In actuality, no amount of daydreaming about time travel, or escaping into the world of movies, can erase or change the events or choices we’ve made in the past; even events that weren’t in our control, but wish we could have changed in some way.

-In reality, we all have a past and very likely have some things we would like to go back and change, if we only could.
+In reality, we all have a past, and very likely have some things we’d like to go back and change, but that’s not possible.

 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jeremiah 29:11